Car Accident FAQ

 - Contact our law firm.
 We can aggressively investigate your accident.

 Yes.
 However, keep your comments to a minimum.
 Anything you say could be used against you to reduce or deny your accident claim.
 Even though your insurance company ostensibly represents your best interests, it may end up working against you in certain circumstances.
-That's why it's always wise to not say too much when you contact your insurance company after your crash particularly if it may cause it to question your claim.
-Notify it of the accident and then contact us before you give details.
+That’s why it’s always wise to not say too much when you contact your insurance company after your crash particularly if it may cause it to question your claim.
+Notify it of the accident and then contact us before you give details or a full blown, recorded statement.
 We will deal directly with your insurance company on your behalf.
 Attorney Plotnick used to work as a lawyer for the insurance companies.
-That's why he knows how they think and how to get results.
+That’s why he knows how they think and how to get results.

-No. If someone from an insurance company contacts you after your accident, politely tell them that you have hired an attorney and ask them to contact us for more information.
+No. If someone from the other driver’s insurance company contacts you after your accident, politely tell them that you have hired an attorney and ask them to contact us for more information.
+The only thing you should discuss is the arrangements for getting your car fixed or paid for.
+Do not provide a recorded statement.
 We strongly advise people to take this approach since our law firm has decades of experience dealing with insurance companies.
 We know all the tricks that insurance companies play and what strategies work best.
 Remember, they are trying to get information to help them, not you.

-No. Do not accept any settlement from the other driver's insurance company until you have consulted with an experienced car accident attorney.
-In most cases, the settlement they offer will be much less than the true value of your injury claim.
-Insurance companies know that accident victims are in a tough situation, especially if you are missing time form work and have medical bills that need to be paid.
-The company is hoping you will accept less than you deserve so they can resolve your claim with minimal impact to their own bottom dollar.
+No. Do not accept any settlement from the other driver’s insurance company until you have consulted with an experienced car accident attorney.
+In most cases, the settlement they offer will be much less than the true value of your injury claim, and keep in mind it may takes weeks or months until you know the full extent of your injuries.
+Insurance companies know that accident victims are in a tough situation, especially if you are missing time from work and have medical bills that need to be paid.
+The company is hoping you will accept less than you deserve so they can resolve your claim with minimal impact to their own bottom line.

 Simply having an attorney on your side can help immensely when negotiating with insurance companies; once they know you have legal representation, they tend to take your claim more seriously in order to avoid the cost of a trial.